g33k4y/KringleCon-2019-Writeup/KringleCon2019/Obj05-Network_Log_Analysis_Determine_Compromised_System/README.md

 `history | Format-Table -Autosize -Wrap`:
 ![](./res/pic4.png)

+At line 7, we get the angle value: 65.5

 Look for environment variables.
 No clue in standard variables:
 `Get-ChildItem env: | Format-Table -Wrap`
 ![](./res/pic5.png)